Share:

 -

-This is an excerpt from Pamela Woolford addressing attendees of her Baltimore Museum of Art press preview for her site-specific Antoine and Me exhibition.
+This is an excerpt from Pamela Woolford addressing attendees of the Baltimore Museum of Art press preview for her site-specific Antoine and Me installation.

 -